 How we can test the final product?
 It depends on the product.
 In our boxes project, we have to ensure that the boxes have the expected measures.
 But have we to measure 10000 cardboard boxes?

 When we prepare a quality control or quality assurance process we have to apply a cost-benefit rule.
 So the cost of quality test should be lower than the cost of reprocessing or non-conformance.
 Maybe in our project measure 10000 boxes could be more expensive than re-manufacture 100 boxes.

 To avoid extra costs in the quality there are statistical techniques that allow test a sample of boxes and ensure a certain level of quality.

-If the cost of measure one box is one dollar, and we have a statistical method that ensures that if we take a sample of 2000 units the confidence level is 5%.
-This means that 95% boxes should have the correct measures.
+If the cost of measuring one box is one dollar, and we have a statistical method that ensures that if we take a sample of 2000 units the confidence level is 5%.
+This means that 95% of boxes should have the correct measures.
 So if we measure 2000 units we can ensure that we only have 500 boxes with incorrect measurements that we will reprocess.

-In other hand we can measure 10000 units to ensure that we have 0 incorrect boxes
+On other hand we can measure 10000 units to ensure that we have 0 incorrect boxes

-As we can see above the quality test with a sample and using statistical methods have better cost benefits ratio.
+As we can see above the quality test with a sample and using statistical methods have a better cost benefits ratio.